-* Kemal Dervis, former Minister of Economic Affairs of Turkey and former Administrator for the United Nations Development Program (UNDP), is Senior Fellow at the Brookings Institution.
+• Kemal Dervis, a former minister of economic affairs of Turkey and administrator for the United Nations Development Programme, is a senior fellow at the Brookings Institution.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Private jet market booms but runway limited for flights

 A new vision for global co-operation